Show control for theme park rides: It’s all about the timing

 — Tom Soranno

-He’s a talented ride and show engineer who has played a major role in the design of many of the world’s newest and complex theme park rides.
+He’s a talented ride and show engineer who has played a major role in the show control design of many of the world’s newest and complex theme park rides.
 Here’s our exclusive interview with Tom Soranno, ride and show engineer with ITEC Entertainment Corporation in Orlando, Florida.

 Nate Naversen: Thanks for agreeing to this interview Tom.
 Just to start off, can you tell us a little bit about your position?

 Tom Soranno: Well, as a themed entertainment engineer, I am one of the lead members of a team that takes an entertainment project from the conceptual design and builds it into a working ride or show.

 NN: Now just so our readers understand precisely what we are talking about, the creative team (guys like me) will develop a concept from a mere idea to the point where it’s ready to be turned into a real attraction.
 That’s where guys like you come in.
 We hand our concept over to the engineering team in order to make it work.
 The creative team develops the concept, and the technical team makes it all happen.

 Tom: That’s exactly right.

 NN: And it is quite and undertaking.
 Will you tell us what goes into creating a themed attraction from your point of view?

 Tom: Surprisingly, quite a lot.
 Much time goes into developing the concept for a new ride or show.
 Like movies, many of the original ideas never make it into the final design.